 A question that is asked by many homeowners and business owners all over the world and increasingly more here in South Africa.
 Is roofing insulation effective?
 The concise answer to the question is “yes.”

-To really get the answer to the question one merely has to start looking at some numbers.
-With an estimated 44% of the energy used in South African households being diverted to heating and cooling.
+To get the answer to the question, one merely has to start looking at some numbers.
+An estimated 44% of the energy used in South African households is diverted to heating and cooling.

-By saving a lot of energy bills come down from 10% to 50%.
+By saving a lot of energy, bills come down from 10% to 50%.
 And that saving alone makes insulation more than worthwhile.
 Roof insulation, of course, plays a part in reducing energy consumption.

 But How Does Roofing Insulation Work?

 Insulation is a barrier between hot and cold air that works in two ways.
 Firstly Roofing insulation works in winter where cold outside air is prevented from entering a room or building.

 Basically, insulation keeps air temperature stable in the home at more comfortable levels.
-Making a home more comfortable in winter and in summer.
-The controlled temperature reduces the need for heaters to be switched on to full blast in winter and reversed in summer.
+Thus, making a home more comfortable in winter and summer.
+In addition, the controlled temperature reduces the need for heaters to be switched to full blast in winter and reversed in summer.

 What Types of Roofing Insulation Are There?